-Optimal dose suggested for dasatinib in ovarian cancerNovember 19th, 2012 in Cancer /
+Optimal dose suggested for dasatinib in ovarian cancerNovember 19, 2012 in Medicine & Health / Cancer

 (HealthDay)—A phase I trial of dasatinib combined with paclitaxel and carboplatin has determined the optimal dose of dasatinib and suggested some efficacy in women with advanced or recurrent ovarian cancer, according to research published in the Oct.
 1 issue of Clinical Cancer Research.